-- (a) The audit complies with professional standards and applicable legal and regulatory requirements: and - (b) The auditor's report issued is appropriate in the circumstances.
+- 6. The objective of the auditor is to implement quality control procedures at the engagement level that provide the auditor with reasonable assurance that: - (a) The audit complies with professional standards and applicable legal and regulatory requirements; and - (b) The auditor's report issued is appropriate in the circumstances.